KatamariKei/AniMessenger/README.md

 Chats, profiles, memories, relationship state, and settings stay in local files on your computer.
 No hosted language model or hosted conversation database is required.
 AniMessenger uses the public AnimaDex catalogue by default, so a local AnimaDex installation is optional.

-Experimental guest chats allow one researched character to join an existing conversation.
+Guest chats allow one researched character to join an existing conversation.
 Private chats remain separate storylines: the guest sees only the shared encounter, while each character retains their own profile, voice, relationship, and earlier private history.
 Turn-taking follows direct address and conversational focus, with restrained character-driven interjections.
 Both participants can inspect an attached photo, send separate solo images, and carry meaningful relationship progress plus a bounded shared-event memory back into their private chat.

 > AniMessenger is currently a pre-release project.
 Back up the `data/` folder before testing major changes.